 Be sure to explore our area’s Mi’Kmaq heritage and culture at one of our many sites including:

-Kejimkujik National Park and National Historic Site of Canada, don’t miss the encampment!
+Kejimkujik National Park and National Historic Site of Canada, don’t miss the encampment and petroglyphs

 Queens County Museum in Liverpool